It all started with a trip to Durango, Colorado.

 We arrived Friday afternoon and found our camp spot, pitched the tent, then took a short trip back to Durango for pizza and beer and to map our adventure for the next day.

 The next day started great.
 The sun was out, the leaves were a golden yellow, and we enjoyed a cool but comfortable temperature during our ride.
 However, adventure is not found without a little adversity.
-At the farthest point of the trail, the weather turned sour and we found ourselves underprepared for a cold, wet mountain bike ride.
-When we finally limped into camp we were exhausted, emotionally and mentally, and retreated into the tent for the rest of the afternoon and evening while the storm got progressively worse.
+At the farthest point of the ride, the weather turned nasty and we found ourselves underprepared for a cold, wet ride.
+When we finally limped into camp we were beat, emotionally and mentally, and retreated into the tent for the rest of the afternoon and evening while the storm got progressively worse.

-The next day, still cold and feeling a bit defeated, we packed up a soggy, muddy tent and tossed all of our damp gear, and ourselves, back into the Element.
+The following day, still cold and feeling a bit defeated, we packed up a soggy, muddy tent and tossed all of our damp gear, and ourselves, back into the Element.

 Then, during the long drive home, we had an idea.